-This Demonstration shows how radiation shields affect radiative heat transfer to a ball.
-The ball in the center is the object that is shielded; you can remove the shield by unchecking the shield control checkbox.
-The enclosure around the shield and ball is assumed to be a black body at a temperature of 600 K. The diameter of the radiation shield is always 0.2 m larger than the diameter of the ball, and the shield is assumed thin enough that conductive heat transfer can be ignored.
-Three views are possible: a 3D physical representation, a radiation network, and a plot of the radiative heat transfer from the enclosure to the ball as a function of the emissivity of the shield.
+This Demonstration shows how a radiation shield affects radiative heat transfer to a ball.
+The ball, in the center of an enclosure, is the object that is shielded; you can remove the shield by unchecking "shield".
+The enclosure around the shield and ball is assumed to be a black body at a temperature of 600 K. The radiation shield diameter is 0.2 m larger than the ball diameter, and the shield is thin enough that conductive heat transfer can be ignored.
+Use buttons to view a radiation network or a plot of the radiative heat transfer from the enclosure to the ball as a function of the emissivity of the shield.
 The plot is available only when "shield" is checked and a 3D physical representation of the ball and shield is shown on the plot.